malyshev/yii-debug-toolbar/README.markdown

                 'class'=>'ext.yii-debug-toolbar.YiiDebugToolbarRoute',
                 //If true, then after reloading the page will open the current panel 'openLastPanel'=>true,
-                //If true, the sql query in the list will use syntax highlighting 'useSQLhighlight'=>true,
                 // Access is restricted by default to the localhost
                 //'ipFilters'=>array('127.0.0.1','192.168.1.*', 88.23.23.0/24),
 				//This is a list of paths to extra panels.